• +44 7391 388154

 Dr Catherine Dille

-In this five-week course participants will consider how Austen viewed her fiction within the evolving genre of the novel and how she departed from the models of her predecessors to develop her own narrative voice and method.
-An overview of the novels’ cultural and historical contexts will inform our understanding of her writings against the ideological and political background of Regency Britain.
-Structural and textual analysis will illuminate how Austen’s plotting reinforces her themes and how she employs irony, tone, syntax and dialogue.
-Particular attention is on narrative technique, especially innovative use of free indirect discourse.
+During this five-week course participants will consider how Austen viewed her fiction within the evolving genre of the novel and how she departed from the models of her predecessors to develop her own narrative voice and method.
+An overview of the novels’ cultural and historical contexts informs our understanding of her writings against the ideological and political landscape of Regency Britain.
+Structural and textual analyses illuminate how Austen’s plotting reinforces her themes and how she employs irony, tone, and dialogue; we will give particular attention to her narrative technique, especially her innovative use of free indirect discourse.

-In addition to studying the six principal novels, students will also read a selection of Austen’s letters, juvenilia and ‘Sanditon’, her final unfinished work of fiction as well as a range of key primary and critical texts.
-Seminar discussion will focus on a range of themes developed in the novels, including female reputation, economics and the rise of the female consumer, female education, the significance of social rank and the shifting dynamics of gender in Regency society.
-Throughout the course we will be attentive to how traditional Austen criticism is being challenged and revised by current trends in critical opinion.
+In addition to studying the six principal novels, students will read a selection of Austen’s letters, juvenilia and ‘Sanditon’, her final unfinished work of fiction, as well as a range of key primary and critical texts.
+Seminar discussions will focus on a range of themes evoked in the novels, including female reputation, economics and the rise of the female consumer, female education, the significance of social rank and the shifting dynamics of gender in Regency society.
+Throughout the course we will be attentive to how traditional Austen criticism is being challenged and revised by current trends in critical studies.

 Beyond the text and its interpretations, this course aims to situate Austen’s novels in the material realities of her time.
 We will consider how the conventions of the printing house shaped the production of Austen’s books and examine evidence from her surviving manuscripts now accessible in electronic form, including those held at the Bodleian Library in Oxford.
 An awareness of bibliography and the physical transmission of texts can also help us recapture the reading experience of Austen’s contemporaries.
 Placing the novels in the context of Britain as the nexus of a growing trade empire likewise illuminates the significance of consumer practice and the economy of social exchange evident throughout Austen’s work.